 General care providers have already been able to do this, but rural and federally qualified clinics may now bill for both CCM and TCM in the same month.

 Such clinics can utilize CPT code G0511 for 20 minutes of CCM service.

 CPT Codes 99495 and 99496 will account for TCM reimbursements.
 Each is applicable based on the complexity of medical decision-making required for TCM services.

 Both programs tend to pair well together, as TCM covers immediate care after a hospital discharge, and CCM provides long-term care for two or more high-risk conditions.

 Without the right resources or strategy, Medicare’s wellness and preventive programs can be hard to manage.
 Specific rules and regulations can run amiss.
 Workflows will lack efficiency.

-Care management software can be a good solution to these potential problems.
+Care coordination software can be a good solution to these potential problems.

-ThoroughCare offers software equipped with the functionality to streamline these programs.
+ThoroughCare offers a software solution equipped to streamline these programs.
 It can guide your staff through processes, record billable time, and collect and analyze patient data.